sunilsoni/interviewnotes/micro-services/micro-services.md

 How does Microservice Architecture work?
 -----------------
-A microservice architecture has the following components:
+A microservice architecture has the components:

 - **Clients** – Different users from various devices send requests.
 - **Identity Providers** – Authenticates user or clients identities and issues security tokens.